jdorn/json-editor/README.md

 ![JSON Schema -> HTML Editor -> JSON](https://raw.github.com/jdorn/json-editor/master/jsoneditor.png)

 JSON Editor takes a JSON Schema and uses it to generate an HTML form.
 It has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).

-Check out an example: http://rawgithub.com/jdorn/json-editor/master/example.html
+Check out an interactive demo: http://rawgithub.com/jdorn/json-editor/master/demo.html

 Download the [production version][min] or the [development version][max].